valenlyn/water/README.md

 # Water Your Plants at the Right Time

 I own multiple plants that run on different watering schedules and as a busy working person I tend to miss my reminders and put off watering my plants until a few days later (which is quite fine because cacti can cope well with this).

 Common reminders and calendar apps are great because I can create custom repeat reminders (e.g. remind me to do X every 12 days), but they're not so helpful for my specific use case.
-I wanted an app that generates a new custom reminder to water my plants only *after* I have watered said plant, instead of simply sending a reminder every 12 days from the very first time I created the custom repeat reminder.
+I want an app that generates a new custom reminder to water my plants only *after* I have watered said plant, instead of simply sending a reminder every 12 days from the very first time I created the custom repeat reminder.

+See [my website here](https://valenlyn.com/water-your-plants-at-the-right-time) for my explanation of this problem with illustrations.

 ## Problems